ThePoorPilot/Unofficial-Spotify/README.md

 Currently, the only way to get the latest version of Spotify is through either a Flatpak or Snap Package.
 The latest spotify binary available from the debian repository is 1.1.42.622.

-Notes about initial statement above: It now appears Spotify has started releasing the latest Debian packages to their testing repository.
+Note about initial statement above: It now appears Spotify has started releasing the latest Debian packages to their testing repository.
 Perhaps this was due to the awareness this project brought in a Reddit Post.
 Regardless, it is unclear if the Spotify team will continue to make releases available in .deb packages.
-This repository is now configured in such a way that packages are automatically built with minimal intervention.
 If at any point the latest package is not released, this repo should reliably have it.

 When I investigated the Snap files I realized they were pretty much all the same files as the older binaries.
 As a test, I mixed the files from the old spotify package(debian "apt" based package) with the files from the snap package.